quantmind/lux/luxsite/docs/api/params.rst

 .. _parameters:

 ===============================
-Parameters
+Configuration Parameters
 ===============================

+The configuration file is a python file containing several :class:`.Parameter` which customise your applications.
+The configuration file is located in the directory of the main application (extension) of the site.
+Check :ref:`project layout <project-layout>` for more informations.

-A full list of available :class:`.Parameter` from all :class:`.Extension` available in the standard lux distribution.
+This is the full list of available :class:`.Parameter` from all :class:`.Extension` available in the standard lux distribution.

 Core